CAS Entrepreneurial Management

 - Doing Business in Emerging Markets

-Prof. Judith SCHREMPF-STIRLING, GSEM, University of Geneva and Dr. Raphaël COHEN, GETRATEX SA
+Prof. Judith SCHREMPF-STIRLING, Geneva School of Economics and Management (GSEM), University of Geneva and Dr. Raphaël COHEN, GETRATEX SA

 This course will extend and deepen the participants’ knowledge of the key features of modern commercial law, such as corporations, start-ups, acquisitions, and major modern international commercial and business contracts, such as distributorship, license, merchandising, franchising, commercial agency and joint-ventures.
 Due to the outweighing importance of intellectual property in modern commercial contracts, as well as the increasing influence of competition/anti-trust law, the lecture will also include a general introduction to the most important intellectual property rights in modern trade (patents, trademarks and know-how), as well as a short overview of certain competition law issues linked to the modern commercial contracts.
 The participants will also get a short overview of public procurement, as well as an introduction to business criminality and dispute settlement.
 The time available will not allow for an in-depth analysis of all aspects of modern business law.
 This course is conceived as an introduction and global overview of some selected topics.